 Military Culture & Clinical Considerations: Improving Readiness to Address the Needs of Service Members, Veterans, and their Families

 This training will provide human service professionals with insight into military culture, the overlap of substance use disorders, trauma and brain injury, considerations when addressing suicide, and the impact of deployment on families and resources available to family members, veterans, and their family members.
-Participants will also be provided with an overview of suicide prevention.

 Upon completion of this training, participants will: